anandr16910/Signal-Coverage-Maps-Using-Interpolation-techniques-and-ML/README.md

 # abstract:
 Signal coverage metrics like SINR and RSRQ using spatial interpolation techniques.
 By using ML techniques which enables to estimate or predict RSRQ for various locations in given terrain.

-Machine learning models like random forest and deep neural netwoks work well.
+Machine learning models like random forest and deep neural networks work well.

 # Given map area

 ![image](https://github.com/user-attachments/assets/04c2920e-740f-4152-804d-74965f4474f9)

+# Theoretical and ML based RSRP:
+Channel propagation.md
+steps in kriging.md
+machine learning in RSRP prediction.md